-Orange County Information Technology (OCIT) has released a request for information (RFI) on what could amount to a large project — migrating all data, applications and cloud services currently hosted in Azure to the selected cloud provider.
+Orange County Information Technology (OCIT) has released a request for information (RFI) on what could amount to a large project — migrating data, applications and cloud services currently hosted in Azure to the selected cloud provider.
 That would include:

 - Application services